Randika-Isuru/in-memory-cache/README.md

 	- Java
 		- The main technology which was used in the given task was Java.
 Java Collection Map was used as a data structure in order to built the memory cache.
 	- Junit
 		- Junit testing was used inorder to test the functionalities of the project.
+	- Maven
+		- Used for build entire project.

 - **Flow diagrams**